AartiPBhagat/Moosic-Spotify-Playlist/README.md

 Major steps followed for this project are as follows.

 ### Data cleaning
-- Clean and preprocessing data set
+- Cleaning and preprocessing data set
 - Drop unused columns
 - Remove outliers
 - Clean column names